bytecuriosity/bytecuriosity/README.md

-- Hi, I’m @barkitect-dev
+- Hi, I’m @bytecuriosity
-- I’m currently learning linux
+- I’m currently learning linux and web development
-- Fun fact: i dont know what im doing
+- I will develop some useful apps in the future.